Laura-Novich-OBW/glossary/Bio-Tech/Yael.md

 ### A
 <dl>
   <dt>Autoimmune Disease</dt>
-  <dd>a disease type in which the immune system can’t differentiate between its own cells and those which have invaded the body.</dd>
+  <dd>A disease type in which the immune system can’t differentiate between its own cells and those which have invaded the body.</dd>
 </dl>

 ### B